UoM-maul1609/projects-and-teaching/saturn-hexagon-modelling/README.md

 	python3 python/animate_output.py

 This will create an animation `/tmp/<username>/animation.gif`, like the plot in Fig 2.
+We see it is possible to get polygon shapes in the simulations, owing to the high shear.
+The question is what causes the shear?
+This may be explained by the storms that are present on Saturn (see Li <i>et al.</i>, 2023)

 <div style="text-align: center">
 <img style="text-align: center; margin:-180px -200px -130px -130px; mix-blend-mode: multiply" src="images/animation_one.gif" /> </div>